Philippe Bozon

-Philippe Bozon (born November 30, 1966) is a former French professional ice hockey player who played for the St. Louis Blues in the National Hockey League (NHL) between the 1991–92 and 1994-95 seasons.
+Philippe Bozon (born November 30, 1966) is a French former professional ice hockey player who played for the St. Louis Blues in the National Hockey League (NHL) between the 1991–92 and 1994-95 seasons.
 He is the first of only seven French-born and trained players to appear in the NHL, the other six being Cristobal Huet, Stéphane Da Costa, Antoine Roussel, Pierre-Édouard Bellemare, Yohann Auvitu, and Alexandre Texier.
 He is currently the head coach for Boxers de Bordeaux of the Ligue Magnus.
+His international playing career was recognized with induction into the IIHF Hall of Fame in 2008.

 Playing career

 Bozon began his career playing for the St. Jean Beavers in the Quebec Major Junior Hockey League followed by four years competing in his native France.
 Playing for the Grenoble Brûleurs de Loups, he won the French championship in 1991.
 He was then recruited by the St. Louis Blues and was used as a defensive-minded forward and occasionally on the scoring line with Brett Hull.
 After his time with the Blues, Bozon played professionally in Germany and Switzerland.
 In Germany, his Adler Mannheim team won the league championship in 1997, 1998 and 1999.